 (SOUNDBITE OF MUSIC)

-DEGGANS: If you've got a good tip - maybe it's about your own TV streaming strategy - leave us a voicemail at 202-216-9823 or email us at firstname.lastname@example.org.
-And if you want more LIFE KIT, find our episodes at npr.org/lifekit.
-While you're there, subscribe to our newsletter.
+DEGGANS: If you've got a good tip, leave us a voicemail at 202-216-9823 or email us a voice memo at email@example.com.

 This episode was produced by Audrey Nguyen.
-Meghan Keane is the managing producer, and Beth Donovan is our senior editor.
+Meghan Keane is the managing producer.
+Beth Donovan is our senior editor.
+Our digital editors are Beck Harlan and Clare Lombardo, and our editorial assistant is Clare Schneider.
+Special thanks to Marcia Davis.
 I'm Eric Deggans.
 Thanks for listening.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.